dylanharrisfl/TryHackMe-SOCLevel1Pathway/CyberDefenseFramworks.md

 ## Key Takeaways:

- - Understanding key concepts of the Pyramid of Pain and how it can be used the slow and thwart attacks
+ - Understanding key concepts of the Pyramid of Pain and how it can be used to slow and thwart attacks

 Lab still in progress...
 _____________________________